faceyspacey/nucleus/README.md

 * clone this obviously

-* Enable package with `apm link --dev /path/to/nucleus`
+* Enable package with `apm link --dev /path/to/nucleus` (it will be symlinked in ~/.atom/dev/packages)

 * Then run dev version of Atom with `atom --dev`